jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/IDSA-Trends-in-Identity-Security-2024.md

 Let’s start by exploring the state of identity and security and then dig into some security challenges and necessary outcomes.

-Copyright © 2024, IDSA

-# The State of Identity and Security in 2024
+## The State of Identity and Security in 2024
 Our research found that 22% of businesses see managing and securing digital identities as the number one priority of their security program, up from 17% in 2023.
 More than half of respondents (51%) said they now see it as a top three priority, and another 18% see security digital identity as a top five priority.
 Only 2% of businesses